galvin96/vihu96/index.md

 ***

-### Jeckin (Django, Typescript)
+## Jeckin (Django, Typescript)

 <div class="grid gap-10 grid-cols-1 md:grid-cols-2 my-4">
    <div class="flex flex-col justify-center">
-I start this project in the hope to build a valuable startup.
+I start this project in the hope to build a valuable startup.<br/>
 I worked with 1 designer and 1 frontend developer with ideas about set the schedule and allow user register event to participate in and pitched to some university in Ho Chi Minh City first.
-Unfortunately, Covid-19 became and all events (online or offline) weren't able to organized, and decided to leave the program.
+Unfortunately, Covid-19 became and all events (online or offline) weren't able to organized, and decided to leave the program.<br/>
-More importantly, I realized that forcing me to find a valuable idea.
+More importantly, I realized that forcing me to find a valuable idea.<br/>
 I will comeback and bring it to students and many types of audience.
       <p class="mt-4">My main role is <strong>Project Owner</strong>.</p>
    </div>